Click on the link below to read Southlake's annual Quality Improvement Plan or Progress Report.

 - Our recent performance for the period specified for each selected measure and our targets for improvement.

-- A priority ranking of 1, 2, or 3 for each objective, with the highest priority given to those objectives where we have identified a gap between our current and our potential best performance or peer high performance.
+- A priority ranking for each objective, with the highest priority given to those objectives where we have identified a gap between our current and our potential best performance or peer high performance.

 The executive sign off includes a declaration by the Chair of our Board of Directors, Chair of the Board Committee on Quality and the President & Chief Executive Officer, which confirms that Southlake Regional Health Centre is in full compliance with the requirements under the Excellent Care for All Act.